On our series covering the best cross stitch magazines we review the biggest world wide cross stitch magazine, The World Of Cross Stitching.

 To do this review we’ve compiled a series of reviews from industry leaders, as well as feefo reviews and at least a year of continuous subscription to the mag.

 When people think of cross stitch magazines, the first one they think of is The World Of Cross Stitching.
-Its one of the longest running magazines and has over 44,000 monthly readers, making it the largest international cross stitching magazine.
-As a result when flicking through, you see mainstream patterns; tailored to make sure they’re are as accessable as possible.
+Its one of the longest-running magazines and has over 44,000 monthly readers, making it the largest international cross stitching magazine.
+As a result, when flicking through, you see mainstream patterns; tailored to make sure they are as accessible as possible.
 Whilst this can appeal to an average cross stitcher, the younger or male cross stitchers tend to feel very underwhelmed by the teddy, flower and heart patterns that adorn most issues.

 The teddy was just so cute, it even got my daughter into cross stitching!

-Its market share shows that cross stitch clearly isn’t on they way out, however with its slightly over played British vibe and traditional patterns, its lost market share recently to alternatives like the CrossStitcher which appeals to a younger crowd.
+Its market share shows that cross stitch clearly isn’t on the way out, however with its slightly overplayed British vibe and traditional patterns, its lost market share recently to alternatives like the CrossStitcher which appeals to a younger crowd.

 $6 – $12 per month; digital and print

 |✓ Loads of patterns

 ✓ Large readership